cortexlabs/cortex/examples/batch/image-classifier/README.md

 ## Setup destination S3 directory

 Our `predictor.py` implementation writes results to an S3 directory.
 Before submitting a job, we need to create or provide an S3 directory to store the output of the batch job.
-The S3 directory should be accessible by your cluster.
+The S3 directory should be accessible by the credentials used to create your Cortex cluster.

 Export the S3 directory to an environment variable: